CancerCollaboratory/manifest-to-consonance/README.md

 ** build with `mvn clean install` in the `launcher` directory ** I also checked in a copy into `lib`
 * credentials for clouds like AWS depending on where your inputs or outputs are
+* the `cwltool` command, see [here](https://github.com/CancerCollaboratory/dockstore-descriptor/blob/develop/README.md) for how to install in detail
+**

 ### Consonance Mode